mwbowers/mwbowers.github.io/reference/datagate/datagate-providers/datagate-credential.md

 | Name | Description |
 | --- | --- |
-| [DataGateCredential](#datagatecredentialcredentialtype)([CredentialType](/reference/datagate/datagate-providers/credential-type.html)) | Initializes a new instance of the DataGateCredential class with the specified credential type.
+| [DataGateCredential](#datagatecredentialcredentialtype)([CredentialType](/reference/datagate/datagate-providers/credential-type.html)) | Initializes a new instance of the DataGateCredential class with the specified CredentialType.

 ### DataGateCredential([CredentialType](/reference/datagate/datagate-providers/credential-type.html))

-Initializes a new instance of the DataGateCredential class with the specified credential type.
+Initializes a new instance of the DataGateCredential class with the specified CredentialType.

 ```cs
 DataGateCredential(CredentialType)